← All ArticlesNovember 22, 2024·4 min read

 Add strength training.
 If you have not been doing any resistance work, introducing it creates a new stimulus that your body has to adapt to.

 Take a complete rest period.
 Sometimes the plateau is actually accumulated fatigue disguising itself as stagnation.
 A genuine rest block can reveal fitness that was hidden under fatigue.
+And sometimes what looks like stagnation is actually adaptation that has not yet surfaced in your performance metrics.
 This ties into why more volume is not always the answer.
+If you find yourself hitting the same wall every season, the issue might be further back: how you spent your off-season often determines whether you plateau or progress.

 Focus on anaerobic efforts.
 If you have been doing predominantly aerobic work, short sharp efforts create a different training stimulus.